ashutoshsriv/ashutoshsriv/README.md

 - 🔭 I’m currently working on the **first-principles study of electronic and thermal transport**.
 - 🌱 I’m currently learning **High-throughput and Machine learning approaches for materials discovery**.
-- 👯 I’m looking to collaborate on
+- 👯 I extensively collaborate with experimentalists and theorists to **develop a deeper understanding of phononic heat transport**.
 -
 <!--
 **ashutoshsriv/ashutoshsriv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.